techtanzeel/collado-io/src/markdown/blog/2019/stumbling-on-happiness/index.md

 🔖 The human brain is not sensitive to the absolute magnitude of stimulation, but it is extraordinary sensitive to differences in changes — to the relative difference of stimulation.

-There is no answer to the question “is people able to detect 5 ounces?”
-Because brains do not detect “ounces”, they detect "differences in ounces".
+There is no answer to the question "is people able to detect 5 ounces?"
+Because brains do not detect "ounces", they detect "differences in ounces".

 The same is true for other physical magnitudes, but it also extends to non-physical objects, like money.
 We don't think in absolute dollars.
 We think of relative dollars.
 We would drive across town to save $50 on a $100 radio, but not to save $50 on a $100,000 car.
 Yet our bank account doesn't "work" in terms of relative dollars, but in absolute ones.
 Those $50 will be the same ones we purchase a pencil or a house.